 The U.S. Supreme court saw otherwise in the majority opinion.
 They ruled that the metabolization of alcohol in the body is not enough of a reason to make an exception to the 4th Amendment, which protects a person against unreasonable search and seizure.

 The court also noted in their ruling that law enforcement officials have plenty of ways to enforce DUI laws without the ability to obtain a warrantless blood sample.
 They pointed to the Implied Consent rule, which states that a driver automatically forfeits their license if the refuse to take a BAC test.

 Will Implied Consent laws be challenged?

-Although the Implied Consent rule places restrictions on drivers who refuses a BAC test, Criminal Defense Attorney Geoff Saltzstein said this verdict could call that law into question.
+Although the Implied Consent rule places restrictions on drivers who refuses a BAC test, criminal defense attorney Avery Appelman said this verdict could call that law into question.

 “If this reasoning is likened to homeownership, there is no court in this fine country of ours that would validate a search of a person’s home if it were based solely on a person’s implicit consent at the time of closing.”

 In other words, Appelman questions why a person is subjected to penalties (loss of driver’s license) because they decide to exercise their 4th Amendment right.
 If the police wanted to search your house for drugs, you can refuse entrance until they provide a warrant without fear of repercussions, yet those same standards do not appear to apply to a person if they are driving.